prob140/textbook/_chapters/Chapter_14/02_PGFs_in_NumPy.md

 ### Making Waves
 The distribution of the sum of 10 rolls of a die looks beautifully normal.
-Do all sums have roughly normal distributions?
+Do all random sample sums have roughly normal distributions?

 To explore this question, let $X_1$ have the distribution given by $p_1 = p_2 = p_9 = 1/3$.